PYTHON HELP

 Parsing XML Documents

 Methods for parsing XML documents from strings, files, or file-like objects are available in xml.etree.
-XML material can be processed using the parse() function, which also produces an ElementTree object that represents the parsed XML document with a valid element object.
+XML material can be processed using the parse() function, which also produces an ElementTree object representing the parsed XML document with a valid element object.

 Navigating XML Trees